Our Nursing Philosophy

 Financial aid and transfer credits can make the cost of earning your nursing degree that much more affordable.
 SNHU has a dedicated financial services team to help you make a plan for your needs, and there are scholarships and grants available exclusively for online students.

 Our nursing program is accredited by the Commission on Collegiate Nursing Education (CCNE).
-Peggy Moriarty-Litz, chief nursing administrator and executive director of nursing programs at SNHU, expresses why this is important: “This shows evidence of our commitment to the needs of the communities we serve by creating educational opportunities that produce competent nurses."
+Dr. Peggy Moriarty-Litz, chief nursing administrator and executive director of nursing programs at SNHU, expresses why this is important: “This shows evidence of our commitment to the needs of the communities we serve by creating educational opportunities that produce competent nurses."

 SNHU's online nursing program was designed by nurses for nurses - the curriculum is created to make your path to success as simple and accessible as possible.